-The Canadian Federation of Humane Societies (CFHS) is the national voice of humane societies and SPCAs, which serve animals in communities large and small, urban and rural, English and French, in every province and territory across Canada.
+The Canadian Federation of Humane Societies (CFHS) is the federation of SPCAs and humane societies.
+Our members serve animals in communities large and small, urban and rural, English and French, in every province and territory across Canada.
 We bring together those who work with and care for animals to promote respect and humane treatment toward all animals – in the home, on the farm, in the lab and in the wild.

 Our work falls into the following categories:

 CFHS helps humane societies and SPCAs across Canada better serve the animals in their communities by providing them with support, expertise, professional development and opportunities for nationwide collaboration on legislation, policy development and public education.

 Through our weekly newsletters, the annual CFHS National Animal Welfare Conference and original, Canadian research, we keep humane societies and SPCAs up-to-date on emerging animal welfare issues, training and funding opportunities and best practices in animal sheltering, humane education, legislation and advocacy.
 For our member organizations, we offer many additional supports, including one-on-one guidance, critical information about the sector and members-only webinars.